jimthompson5802/vsc_agent/connection_solver_prd/prompts.md

 Use of Claude Sonnet 3.7 in VSC Agent mode.

 ```
-setup the environment as described in the attachment.  as you perform the setups, cite the user story id.
+setup the environment as described in the attachment user stories.  as you perform the setups, cite the user story id.
 ```

 ```
-add or modify components as described in the attachment.  as you perform the setups, cite the user story id.
+add or modify components as described in the attachment user stories.  as you perform the setups, cite the user story id.
 ```